Best Apps for Finding Free Campsites in 2026

-Last updated: March 2026.
+Last updated: May 27, 2026.
 App pricing and policies verified as of publication.
 Confirm current pricing directly with each app before purchasing.

 Free vs. Freemium: What You’re Actually Paying For

 Most free camping apps are freemium, not free.
 The distinction matters when you’re on a budget or low on cell data.
 Here’s what the cost structure looks like across the tools covered in this guide.
-Pricing verified as of March 2026: confirm directly with each app before purchasing, as tiers and annual rates change.
+Pricing verified as of May 2026: confirm directly with each app before purchasing, as tiers and annual rates change.

 App / Tool Cost Free Tier Limits Best Use Case